mIRC-Scripters/mirckb/docs/source/commands/aop.rst

 Auto-OP is a feature that can be used to manage access for a channel.
 Whenever a user whose address matches an address in the auto-op list joins the channel, mIRC will automatically OP them.

-The **/aop** command can also be used to disable or enable this feature as well as add and remove users from and to the list.
+The **AOP** command can also be used to disable or enable this feature as well as add and remove users from and to the list.

 Synopsis
 --------

 .. code:: text

     /aop -rwal <nick/address> [#channel1,#channel2,...] [type] [network]

-    /aop <on|off>
+    /aop <on/off>

 Switches
 --------